onzfonz/comp227/src/content/8/en/part8c.md

 }
 ```

-The bare `tsc` command is often added to `scripts` so that other scripts can use it,
+This bare `tsc` command is often added to `scripts` so that other scripts can use it.
-hence don't be surprised to find it set up within the project like this.
+Don't be surprised to find it set up within the project like this.

-We can now initialize our tsconfig.json settings by running:
+We can now initialize our *tsconfig.json* by running:

 ```shell
  npm run tsc -- --init
 ```

-> **Notice** the extra `--` before the actual argument!
-Arguments before `--` are interpreted as being for the ***npm*** command,
+> ***Notice the extra `--` before the actual argument!***
+Arguments before `--` are linked to the ***npm*** command,
-while the ones after that are meant for the command that is run through the script (i.e. *tsc* in this case).
+while the ones after that are linked to the command that is run through the script (i.e. *tsc* in this case).

 The *tsconfig.json* file we just created contains a lengthy list of every configuration available to us.
 However, most of them are commented out.
 Studying this file can help you find some configuration options you might need.
 It is also completely okay to keep the commented lines, in case you might need them someday.

-At the moment, we want the following to be active:
+At the moment, we want to uncomment line 52 (outDir) and set it to `./build/`, and also uncomment 88-89 (locals/parameters) and 91-92 (returns/switch).
+Once uncommented those should all be set to true.

+Ideally we want to make sure the following are active:

 ```json
 {